JackyGu1042/CarND-Behavioral-Cloning/writeup_Huaxin.md

 The overall strategy for deriving a model architecture was to optimize the NVIDIA architecture with reducing layer and add dropout.

 My first step was to use a convolution neural network model similar to the NVIDIA.
 I thought this model might be appropriate, but it will cost a lot of training time.
-So I reduce the convolution layer to make the training prossess faster.
+So I reduce the convolution layer to make the training process faster.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with validation_split=2.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.